 “We seek to train physicians who can connect with diverse patient populations with whom they may not share a similar background.
 Tell us about an experience that has broadened your own worldview or enhanced your ability to understand those unlike yourself and what you learned from it.”

 “The Larner College of Medicine at the University of Vermont recognizes that diversity extends beyond chosen and unchosen identities and encompasses the entirety of an individual’s experiences.
 Reflect on a time you learned something from someone or a group of people who are unlike yourself.”

 “Columbia Vagelos College of Physicians and Surgeons values diversity in all its forms.
 How will your background and experiences contribute to this important focus of our institution and inform your future role as a physician?”

 “At the University of Chicago, in an atmosphere of interdisciplinary scholarship and discovery, the Pritzker School of Medicine is dedicated to inspiring diverse students of exceptional promise to become leaders and innovators in science and medicine for the betterment of humanity.
 Our mission statement is an expression of our core purpose and educational philosophy.
 In particular, it highlights the value we place on diversity since we regard the diversity of entering class as essential for educational excellence.
 Please write an essay on how you would enhance diversity at Pritzker and advance the Pritzker mission.”

-To write a powerful diversity essay, take the following steps:
+If you’re having trouble figuring out how to write a diversity essay, take the following steps: